shashank1shukla/App42-Photo-Sharing/README.md

 __Initialize Services :__

-First you initialize the ServiceAPI with your APIKey and SecretKey from Running Sample step #1 and #2.
-And before this you can build UploadService from ServiceAPI object.
+Initialize  ServiceAPI instance with your APIKey and SecretKey recieved in step #2 above.
+Once it is initialized, you can build target service object by calling buildXXXXXService on ServiceAPI instance.
+Below is the snippet for the same.

-By using UploadService you can upload images and file to App42CDN, fetch from it.
+UploadService you can upload images and file to App42CDN, fetch from it.
 Three other Services are use for this app.

 StorageService(NoSQL Storage) : database creation for your app on the cloud, Store app data in JSON objects at App42 Cloud